SimCoaches/TrackPro/README.md

 - **Persistent Settings**: Your calibration settings are saved between sessions
 - **Low Latency**: Designed for minimal input lag, critical for racing applications
 - **Admin Mode**: Runs with administrator privileges to ensure proper device access
+- **iRacing Lap Time Tracking**: Save and analyze your lap times from iRacing in a Supabase database
+- **Telemetry Analysis**: Compare your driving inputs across different laps to improve your racing lines

 ## Requirements